ankilangs/.github/profile/README.md

 # Welcome to AnkiLangs!

-The aim of this project is to provide high quality [Anki](https://apps.ankiweb.net/) (spaced repetition / flashcard software) decks for learning languages.
+The aim of this project is collaborating in the creation of high quality, free and open source [Anki](https://apps.ankiweb.net/) decks for language learning.

 Read more: https://www.anki-langs.org